-Initial feedback from the HSRRB is provided to the Principal Investigator (PI) within 1 month after submission of a complete protocol packet.
+Initial feedback from the HSRRB is given to the principal investigator within 1 month after submission of a complete protocol packet.
 After the protocol is approved, any revisions to the protocol, consent form, advertisements, questionnaires, or other related study documentation must be submitted through the local IRB to the HSRRB for approval prior to implementation.
-A change to the Principal Investigator (PI) is considered a revision to the protocol.
 The Surgeon General (TSG) of the U.S. Army must approve the recommendations of the HSRRB.
 The HSRRB will make one of the following recommendations to TSG: